-(a) The contracting officer shall include procurement note C18 in solicitations and contracts including shipments to overseas customers including shipments direct to APO/FPO addresses, shipments to Alaska, Hawaii, and Puerto Rico, and shipments routed through the Container Consolidation Points (CCPs) at San Joaquin, California (W62N2A) and New Cumberland, Pennsylvania (W25N14).
+- (a) The contracting officer shall include procurement note C18 in solicitations and contracts including shipments to overseas customers including, shipments to Alaska, Hawaii, and Puerto Rico, and shipments routed through the Container Consolidation Points (CCPs) at San Joaquin, California (W62N2A) and New Cumberland, Pennsylvania (W25N14).
 The contracting officer shall use FAR 52.247-52 when using procurement note C18.
-The contracting officer shall not include procurement note C18 in solicitations and contracts under the FDT Program (see 47.305-3-90).